UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - (Complex items should be locked for the demo too!
 Ideally we should use the same API for this)

+- Add Metta's/Ravi's BGMs to the game
+- Maybe we should have 10-15 second long gaps between the songs...?
+Or maybe have them gradually fade in/out?

 - (SPIKE?)
 Make a few more `Rotate/Unlock` items that scale: